Palm Oil Deforestation: Economic and Environmental Consequences

 In addition to contributing to climate change, palm oil deforestation leads to widespread soil degradation.

-Dad planted some units of palm trees to maximize the use of the farmland as palm trees were hot cashcrops.
 But after a few years, the soil became strangled with the stubborn roots of the palm trees.
 The farm was no longer conducive for other crops because of the soil.

-Also, the removal of tree canopy leaves soil exposed to erosion, reducing its fertility and increasing sedimentation in water bodies.
+This is just a part of how palm oil cultivation deteriorates the soil.
+Also, the removal of tree canopy leaves soil exposed to erosion, reduces its fertility and increases sedimentation in water bodies.

 This process can lead to altered nutrient cycles, with implications for the broader ecosystem.